Key Takeaways

 When scent is subtle, predictable, and properly ventilated, it becomes part of the room’s background rather than a noticeable presence.

-For more guidance on bedroom scent design and diffuser use, explore additional resources from Scentreat or connect with us on Facebook and Instagram.
-If you have questions about our products, contact support@scentreat.com— our team is happy to assist.
+For more guidance on diffuser use and bedroom scent design, explore additional resources from Scentreat or connect with us on social media.

 Should I run a diffuser in the bedroom all night?